preneond/preneond/README.md

 I’m Ondrej Prenek, AI & Machine Learning Engineer at IBM Czech Republic, Prague.

-**8 years of work experience** in the software development field, building projects for the web and IoT platforms, using different programming tools and languages like Python, C/C++, Java.
+**3 years of work experience** in the AI & Machine Learning field, building projects for the clients, using different programming tools and languages like Python, C/C++, Java.

 - 🔭 I’m currently working on **TODO** ..